danielbodnar/awesome-stars/README.md

 - [eclipse/streamsheets](https://github.com/eclipse/streamsheets) - An open-source tool for processing stream data using a spreadsheet-like interface.
 - [crusher-dev/crusher](https://github.com/crusher-dev/crusher) - 🧙‍♀️ Fast low-code testing — create, run tests and get alerts ⏱️ Create test in &lt;60 secs  👉 Better open source alternative to selenium, cypress and puppeteer
 - [cruip/open-react-template](https://github.com/cruip/open-react-template) - A free React / Next.js landing page template designed to showcase open source projects, SaaS products, online services, and more.
 Made by
 - [letterpad/letterpad](https://github.com/letterpad/letterpad) - A publishing platform for creative people.
-Discover a world of possibilities for your writing and creativity on Letterpad, the premier blogging platform for creative expression.
 - [tenseijs/tensei](https://github.com/tenseijs/tensei) - 🚀 Content management and distribution with a touch of elegance.
 - [silexlabs/CloudExplorer2](https://github.com/silexlabs/CloudExplorer2) - Manage your users' cloud services from your application
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour